Café Louise

 When to Go and What to Expect

 Café Louise is open Wednesday through Saturday only, for lunch (12 PM–1:30 PM) and dinner (7:30 PM–9 PM).
-It is closed Monday, Tuesday, and Sunday.
+It is closed Monday, Tuesday, Sunday.
 Those are tight windows, so plan around them rather than assuming flexibility.
-The lunchtime menu is flagged by Michelin as a genuine bargain , if budget is a factor, that is the session to target.
+The lunchtime menu is flagged by Michelin as a genuine bargain, if budget is a factor, that is the session to target.
 The dinner service gives you more time and a slightly more formal setting, but the kitchen's value proposition is clearest at lunch.

 Know Before You Go

-- Price tier: €€ , mid-range by Périgueux standards, strong value given the Bib Gourmand recognition
+- Price tier: €€, mid-range by Périgueux standards, strong value given the Bib Gourmand recognition

 - Hours: Wed–Sat only; lunch 12–1:30 PM, dinner 7:30–9 PM; closed Mon, Tue, Sun

-- Booking: Easy , but book at least a week ahead; only five services per week
+- Booking: Easy, but book at least a week ahead; only five services per week

 - Leading session: Lunch for value; dinner for a slower pace

-- Format: Surprise menus , no à la carte; dietary requirements should be communicated at booking
+- Format: Surprise menus, no à la carte; dietary requirements should be communicated at booking

 - Menu focus: Sustainably caught fish (line and small-boat fishing), plant-based dishes, fermentation-influenced technique